wpmetabox/docsv2/docs/sanitization.md

 :::info

 You need the **Meta Box Builder** extension, which is a premium extension and is already bundled in Meta Box AIO and MB Core, to follow this instruction.
 If you're not a premium user, consider [purchasing a license](https://metabox.io/pricing/) to use it.
-However, you can do this with code.
-See the sections below for more information.

 :::